matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

   // return if none open
   if (!openDialogs) return;

-  // check for clicks on documentElement, having been passed through the backdrop if (event.target === document.documentElement) {
+  // check for clicks on documentElement, passed through the backdrop if (event.target === document.documentElement) {
     // close the open dialogs
     openDialogs.forEach((dialog) => dialog.close());